ciffelia/pdftrim/README.md

           If not specified, the input file name is used with `-crop.pdf` appended.
 Existing files will be overwritten.

 Options:
+      --gscmd <command>
+          The Ghostscript command to use.

+          If not specified, the tool will search for Ghostscript in the system.

   -h, --help
           Print help (see a summary with '-h')